Facts You Should Know

 Washington, DC 20090-7167

 AICR provides a number of services that you can receive free at home or in your local area including the AICR newsletter, educational brochures, nutrition counseling, cancer information and referral, and from time to time educational seminars.
-If you would like more information on programs please call 1–800–843–8114 or or browse this website.
+If you would like more information on programs please call 1-800-843-8114 or visit our website at www.aicr.org.

-This year more than 1.5 million Americans will develop cancer.
-Every 57 seconds someone dies of cancer in America.
+This year more than 1.6 million Americans will develop cancer.
+Every 53 seconds someone dies of cancer in America.
 This year that would total almost 600,000 people who will die of the disease.
-One out of every four deaths is directly related to cancer, the top killer of Americans under age 85.
+One out of every four deaths is directly related to cancer.
 Decades of research have shown that our risk of developing cancer is directly related to what we eat and how much we move.
 Simply eating a healthy diet, getting daily physical activity and maintaining a healthy weight could cut overall risk of cancer by about one-third and – for many cancers – by much more.
 Risk of colon cancer, for example, could be lowered by as much as 45 percent.
 AICR’s ongoing research and education mission and our commitment to taking action on what we know represent one of the most significant hopes for reducing the cancer burden in America.